-- Our program philosophy, “Deaf Heart Starts Here,” takes hold the moment you begin preparation, as the ITP requires a minor in American Sign Language Studies.
-Because the path to becoming an interpreter begins with ASL Studies, you can be confident that when you enter the program, you will be competent in ASL, knowledgeable about deaf culture and connected to the local deaf community.
+- Our program philosophy, “Deaf Heart Starts Here,” takes hold the moment you begin your preparation.
+Due to the foundational coursework, you can be confident that when you enter the program, you will be competent in ASL, knowledgeable about deaf culture and connected to the local deaf community.

 - We’re committed to diversity.
 We understand that the interpreting profession is under-representative of the diversity within the deaf community, and we strive to create a diverse community of interpreters fluent in language and culture, engaging in critical thinking and service learning.
 We actively seek input, counsel and involvement from many communities and from stakeholders who are under-represented in our field.

 - UWM offers the only 4 year Bachelor’s program for Interpreting in the State of Wisconsin.
 This is significant because a bachelor’s degree is required to be eligible for national certification testing.
 Our Interpreting program is aligned with both state licenses, which offers graduates more options upon graduation in terms of employment.